The Aerobie AeroPress Portable Coffee Maker Review

 While the preparation is quite entertaining, the design is pretty basic.

 All parts of the AeroPress except the seal are made of polypropylene which provides a higher durability.
 The rubber seal is made of a thermoplastic elastomer.
 Both materials are FDA approved and BPA-free.
+It’s also light and easy to pack, making it a great portable espresso maker.

 Readability Of Display And Units